-7. Where appropriate and in conjunction with the UHR Executive Committee and staff, build effective professional links with other appropriate organisations, including CIPD, Universities UK, funding bodies and UCEA.
+7. To build effective professional links with other appropriate organisations, including CIPD, Universities UK, funding bodies and UCEA.

 Footnote

 Groups may choose to facilitate separate meetings for other role holders below the HR Director/equivalent (e.g. deputy HR Directors or special interest groups), on an ongoing or task-and finish basis, noting that UHR organises a series of special interest networks at the national level